focus-trap/tabbable/README.md

 ## More details

 - **Tabbable tries to identify elements that are reliably tabbable across (not dead) browsers.** Browsers are stupidly inconsistent in their behavior, though — especially for edge-case elements like `<object>` and `<iframe>` — so this means *some* elements that you *can* tab to in *some* browsers will be left out of the results.
 (To learn more about that stupid inconsistency, see this [amazing table](https://allyjs.io/data-tables/focusable.html)).
 To provide better consistency across browsers and ensure the elements you *want* in your tabbables list show up there, **try adding `tabindex="0"` to edge-case elements that Tabbable ignores**.
-- (As an example of the above:) Although browsers allow tabbing into elements marked `contenteditable`, outstanding bugs in the `tabIndex` API prevents Tabbable from registering them.
-If you have `contenteditable` elements that you need included in the array, you'll have to additionally specify `tabindex="0"`.
-(See [issue #7](https://github.com/davidtheclark/tabbable/issues/7).)
+- (Exemplifying the above ^^:) **The tabbability of `<iframe>`s, `<embed>`s, `<object>`s, and `<svg>`s is [inconsistent across browsers](https://allyjs.io/data-tables/focusable.html), so if you need an accurate read on one of these elements you should give it a `tabindex`.
+(You'll also need to pay attention to the `focusable` attribute on SVGs in IE & Edge.)
-- Although Tabbable tries to deal with positive tabindexes, **you should not use positive tabindexes**.
-Accessibility experts seem to be in (rare) unanimous and clear consent about this: rely on the order of elements in the document.
+- **Radio groups have some edge cases, which you can avoid by always having a `checked` one in each group** (and that is what you should usually do anyway).
+If there is no `checked` radio in the radio group, *all* of the radios will be considered tabbable.
+(Some browsers do this, otherwise don't — there's not consistency.)
 - If you're thinking, "Why not just use the right `querySelectorAll`?", you *may* be on to something ... but, as with most "just" statements, you're probably not.
 For example, a simple `querySelectorAll` approach will not figure out whether an element is *hidden*, and therefore not actually tabbable.
 (That said, if you do think Tabbable can be simplified or otherwise improved, I'd love to hear your idea.)
 - jQuery UI's `:tabbable` selector ignores elements with height and width of `0`.
 I'm not sure why — because I've found that I can still tab to those elements.
 So I kept them in.
 Only elements hidden with `display: none` or `visibility: hidden` are left out.
-- **Radio groups have some edge cases, which you can avoid by always having a `checked` one in each group** (and that is what you should usually do anyway).
-If there is no `checked` radio in the radio group, *all* of the radios will be considered tabbable.
-(Some browsers do this, otherwise don't — there's not consistency.)
+- Although Tabbable tries to deal with positive tabindexes, **you should not use positive tabindexes**.
+Accessibility experts seem to be in (rare) unanimous and clear consent about this: rely on the order of elements in the document.

 ***Feedback and contributions more than welcome!***